-6. DISCUSSION
+6. Discussion

-This document compiles the large amount of research carried out on southern blue whiting over the past 20 years into one document.
-We have included here biological parameters, time series of relative abundance from acoustic surveys for each of the four main stocks from the wide area R.V.
-Tangaroa surveys as well as from local area aggregation industry vessel surveys, CPUE indices for Bounty Platform and Campbell Island Rise, and trawl survey indices for the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise, as well as updated time series of length-at-age and catch-atage.
+This document updates and summarises the observational and research data for southern blue whiting into one document.
+We have included here time series of relative abundance from acoustic surveys for each of the four main stocks from the wide area R.V.
+Tangaroa surveys as well as from local area aggregation industry vessel surveys, CPUE indices for Bounty Platform and Campbell Island Rise, and trawl survey indices for the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise, as well as updated time series of length-at-age and catch-at-age.

 R.V.
 Tangaroa acoustic surveys were carried out on the three main stocks from 1993 until around 2000, when because of the low catch limits on the Bounty and Pukaki stocks, the returns from the fishery were too low to be able to afford funding additional R.V.
 Tangaroa acoustic surveys and the time series of acoustic surveys was discontinued.
 Local area aggregation surveys from industry vessels on the Bounty Platform since 2004, and more recently on the Pukaki Rise, have provided the only biomass information on these stocks.
 However, there has been very large inter-snapshot and inter-annual variability in these biomass estimates making it difficult to use them for assessment and management purposes.
 On the Bounty Platform there was a seven-fold increase in biomass between 2006 and 2007 followed by a similar sized decline in biomass between 2008 and 2009.
-On the Pukaki Rise, acoustic snapshots ranged from 400 to 24 000 t in 2009 but declined to 2 211 t in 2010.
-Without a wide-area survey to provide a ground truthing of the local area survey results there will be on-going uncertainty about the status of these stocks (O'Driscoll 2011c, O'Driscoll et al. 2012).
+On the Pukaki Rise, acoustic snapshots ranged from 188 to 11 321 t in 2009 but declined to 1 085 t in 2010.
+Without a wide-area survey to provide a ground truthing of the aggregation results there will be on-going uncertainty about the status of these stocks (O'Driscoll 2011c, O'Driscoll 2012).

-Industry acoustic surveys on the Campbell Island Rise have also been unsuccessful, in part because of the much larger area which needs to be surveyed and the rougher weather conditions.
+Industry acoustic surveys on the Campbell Island Rise have also been unsuccessful to date, in part because of the much larger area which needs to be surveyed and the rougher weather conditions.
 Wide area acoustic surveys using the R.V.
-Tangaroa are likely to be the preferred option for monitoring the Campbell Island stock because of the ability to use a towed acoustic array and the reliable estimates of immature (age 2 and 3 year old) fish provided by this survey.
+Tangaroa have been the preferred option for monitoring the Campbell Island stock because of the ability to use a towed acoustic array and the estimates of immature (age 2 and 3 year old) fish provided from this survey.

 Estimates of abundance from the sub Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise were available for the period 1991 to 2011.
-While the surveys were not designed to monitor southern blue whiting, the biomass estimates for the latter two areas had moderate c.v.s, showed some consistency between years, and the trends showed some correspondence with biomass trajectories from stock assessments (Hanchet & Stevenson 2006).
-However, Dunn & Hanchet (2011b) concluded that the time series is not particularly useful for monitoring abundance in their present form.
+While the surveys were not designed to monitor southern blue whiting, the biomass estimates for the latter two areas had moderate CVs, showed some consistency between years, and the trends showed some correspondence with biomass trajectories from stock assessments (Hanchet & Stevenson 2006).
+Dunn & Hanchet (2011b) investigated fitting the sub-Antarctic summer trawl survey time series in the Campbell assessment model, but found that although there was some consistency in biomass estimates between the summer series and the model estimates, the trawl survey underestimated biomass at low stock sizes and overestimated biomass at high stock They concluded that the time series is not particularly useful for monitoring abundance.
+The utility of the trawl survey biomass indices for the Auckland Islands and the Pukaki Rise stocks is not known.